Janus and RG interfaces in three-dimensional gauged supergravity II: General $\alpha$: Janus and RG-flow solutions

 \subsection{Truncation 2}

 The matrix $A_1$ for this truncation is given by

 where

-The eigenvectors $n^{(1)}_\pm$ of $A_1$ with eigenvalues $\pm w_0$ corresponding to the unbroken $N=(1,1)$ supersymmetries are given by
+The eigenvectors $n^{(1)}_\pm$ of $A_1$ with eigenvalues $\pm w_0$ corresponding to the unbroken $\cN=(1,1)$ supersymmetries are given by

-We have checked that the extremum (\ref{xy2trun}) does satisfy the supersymmetry condition (\ref{susyvac}) for the $w_0$ defined above and hence corresponds to an AdS vacuum with $N=(1,1)$ supersymmetry.
-The rest of the eigenvectors of $A_1$ do not have eigenvalues which satisfy the supersymmetry condition (\ref{susyvac}) for the $N=(1,1)$ vacuum.
+We have checked that the extremum (\ref{xy2trun}) does satisfy the supersymmetry condition (\ref{susyvac}) for the $w_0$ defined above and hence corresponds to an AdS vacuum with $\cN=(1,1)$ supersymmetry.
+The rest of the eigenvectors of $A_1$ do not have eigenvalues which satisfy the supersymmetry condition (\ref{susyvac}) for the $\cN=(1,1)$ vacuum.
 We chose the initial conditions the same way as in section \ref{sec4-1}.

-In figure \ref{fig-trun2} we display examples of solutions to the flow equations representing Janus flows between $N=(4,4)$ vacua, $N=(1,1)$ vacua and RG-flow Janus solutions between $N=(4,4)$ and $N=(1,1)$ vacua.
-We note that the flows involving the $N=(1,1)$ vacua are a new feature of the truncation.
-As discussed in section \ref{opspec} the $N=(1,1)$ is a repulsive fixed point of the flow and to obtain the numerical solutions one has to fine tune the initial conditions at the turning point to approach the $N=(1,1)$ vacuum.
-This implies that choosing an initial $p(0)$, the initial $q(0)$ for which an RG-flow solution exists is fixed (if such a numerical solution exists).
-A third kind of low solution corresponds to a Janus solution interpolating between $N=(1,1)$ vacua, since both vacua are repulsive such solutions only exist for a discrete set of initial conditions.
+In figure \ref{fig-trun2} we display examples of solutions to the flow equations representing Janus flows between $\cN=(4,4)$ vacua, $\cN=(1,1)$ vacua and RG-flow Janus solutions between $\cN=(4,4)$ and $\cN=(1,1)$ vacua.
+We note that the flows involving the $\cN=(1,1)$ vacua are a new feature of the truncation.
+As discussed in section \ref{opspec} the $\cN=(1,1)$ is a repulsive fixed point of the flow and to obtain the numerical solutions one has to fine tune the initial conditions at the turning point to approach the $\cN=(1,1)$ vacuum.
+This implies that choosing an initial $p(0)$, the initial $q(0)$ for which an RG-flow solution exists, is fixed.
+A third kind of flow solution corresponds to a Janus solution interpolating between $\cN=(1,1)$ vacua, since both vacua are repulsive such solutions only exist for a discrete set of initial conditions.
+Note that the asymptotic value of $p$ when the $\cN=(4,4)$ vacuum is obtained can take any value and determines the angle with which the point $(x,y)=(0,0)$ is approached in the parametric $x,y$ plot.